SNR method for choosing hearing protection

 Some hearing protection sold internationally may show one or both and the numbers for each may differ slightly occasionally.
 Just ignore NRR if you see it.

-The calculation is then easy.
-Go to Noisemeters.co.uk Resources section and use their SNR calculator page.
-Put your noise reading in one box and the SNR from the protector in the other and you are done.
-It will tell you if your protector is good enough.
+Alternatively, armed with your SNR and dB(C) numbers you can go to Noisemeters.co.uk Resources section and use their SNR calculator.
+Put your noise reading in one box and the SNR from the protector in the other and it will tell you if your protector is good enough.

 It bears repeating as it's an easy mistake to fall into, but don't use dB(A) measurements for this, don't use the peak dB(C) and don’t use NRR numbers - you want the average dB(C) only so need to have a noise meter which will measure that.